AtomicNibble/PulpEngine/README.md

 Throughout the codebase there is a strong focus on using the stack as much as possible when it makes sense.
 This helps keep allocations fast and keep working data in the CPUs cache.

-The engines standard library provides stack based versions of most containers to make allocation on the stack trivial.
+The engines [standard library](Pulp/Common) provides stack based versions of most containers to make allocation on the stack trivial.

+### Fast builds

+Large c++ codebases are typically plagued with slow build times which is something I wanted to avoid.

+To combat this the engine is split into various modules that don't depend on each other allowing them to build in parallel.
+This also means that even though a full rebuild takes about 60 seconds if you are working on a single module build times are typically below 1 second.

+One downside of this approach is that all intermodule communication happens via virtual functions, so the interfaces are designed to accept large batches of data to minimize virtual calls.

+For shipping builds all the engine modules are static linked into a single binary which allows devirtualization to occur.

+But one very nice upside is that some modules can be compiled with optimisations enabled (Eg physics) allowing the game to run at 60fps without issue with everything else compiled as debug.

 ## Feature Overview